 Dark-adapted vision is useful for navigating your kitchen to get a glass of water in the middle of the night, but it also helps you see more stars in the night sky.

-If you have an iPhone, you can change your phone’s settings to create a simple shortcut that will put a red filter on your screen, enabling you to read a text message, check an astronomy app or look something up online without spoiling your vision.
+If you have an iPhone, you can change your phone’s settings to create a simple shortcut that will put a red filter on your screen, enabling you to read a text message, check an astronomy app or look up celestial coordinates online without spoiling your vision.

 How to turn your iPhone screen red